 It’s rare to find InterNACHI-certified inspectors (the International Association of Certified Home Inspectors).
-InterNACHI is the largest house inspector association in the world.
+InterNACHI is the most prominent house inspector association in the world.

-So if you come across inspectors with this qualification, you should definitely hire them.
+So if you come across inspectors with this qualification, you should hire them.

 The licensing of home inspectors only sets a minimum standard.